clojure/tools.namespace/README.md

     user=> (def my-app (create-application))
     user=> (start my-app)

-(You could also combine all those steps in a single utility function.)
+(You could also combine all those steps in a single utility function, but see warnings below.)

 After that, you've got a squeaky-clean new instance of your app running, in a fraction of the time it takes to restart the JVM.